-When you are here, you need to make time to try out various popular water sports such as snorkelling, surfing, rafting, waterboom, seawalking, diving, kite surfing, parasailing or canyon tubing.
-You can also try trekking, cycling, ATV rides, paint ball games and along with many more fun activities that suits your interests!
+When you are here, you need to make time to try out various popular water sports such as snorkeling, surfing, rafting, water boom, sea walking, diving, kite surfing, parasailing or canyon tubing.
+You can also try trekking, cycling, ATV rides, paint ball games along with many more fun activities that suit your interests!

-Last but not least, in order to get the true Balinese experience, we recommend for you to combine all aspects of Bali that we’ve discussed earlier: food, sun and fun!
-At Alila Manggis, we offer plenty of holiday packages such as our 15 Days Ulimate Culinary Vacation, that will enable you to make the most of your time in our beautiful island.
+Last but not least, in order to get the true Balinese experience, we recommend you to combine all aspects of Bali that we’ve discussed earlier: food, sun, and fun!
+At Alila Manggis, we offer plenty of holiday packages such as our 15 Days Ulimate Culinary Vacation, that will enable you to make the most of your time on our beautiful island.

 Have yourself an unforgettable culinary vacation with Alila Manggis Bali